 XTB at a glance

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-80% of retail investors accounts lose money when trading CFDs with this broker.
-It is important to understand how CFDs work and the risks involved in trading, like losing all the invested capital.
+Between 76-85 % of retail investor accounts lose money when trading CFDs.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 4# DEGIRO